How I got recruited to play collegiate softball (even though I didn’t end up signing).

 My Mercari: @emily44

 Learning to breathe is a great tool for calming yourself down.
-Meditation can also help with breathing and put you in a more relaxed, even spiritual if you’d like, state of mind.
-I have not personally tried much meditation yet, but I will begin to try.
-I think it would help me become more patient and be valuable in some way for you as well.
+Meditation can also help with breathing and put you in a more relaxed state of mind.
+I have not personally tried much meditation yet, but I think it would help me become more patient perhaps.

 3. Drinking Hot Tea

 Drinking a cup of hot (or warm) tea when waking up or before bed can start and end your day with you feeling less stressed.
 Drinking hot tea is like feeling a warm hug all over your body.
 It makes you feel cozy and happy.
-Apparently, chamomile tea can even relieve physical pain such as cramps (ladies, you know what I mean).
+Apparently, chamomile tea can even relieve physical pain.
 Green tea is also good for clearing your skin as it is has inflammatory powers due to containing antioxidants.
 I would recommend it mostly for in the morning, as it gives you a burst of energy with caffeine.

 4. Gratitude Journaling